Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 • Protected access to network resources

-With this information, let us see how the settings in the WIP policy configuration that we configure have an effect on the end-user experience on an endpoint.
+With this information, let’s see how the settings in the WIP policy configuration we configure affect the end-user experience on an endpoint.

 The most important part of the policy is to set the protection mode and define the identity.